euisuh15/FlutterPomodoro/README.md

-# POMODORO
+# Flutter Pomodoro Timer

-A Pomodoro Timer app built with Flutter to help users increase productivity by breaking work into focused intervals, with breaks in between.
+The Flutter Pomodoro Timer repository is a project crafted with the goal of both learning and mastering Flutter development through practical application.
+The Pomodoro technique, renowned for its effectiveness in time management, serves as the foundation for this project.
+With this repository, I've delved into the intricacies of Flutter, honing my skills in UI design, state management, and asynchronous programming.

 ## Features